tim-br/code_challenge/README.md

 ### Sql Queries

-Open a new terminal (or run `docker-compose` in the background) to run the sql queries.
+Open a new terminal (or run `docker-compose -d` to run the docker containers in the background) to run the sql queries.

 _The db container needs to be running for these queries.
 Check that the containers are running with_ `docker-compose ps` _._